Bose (film): Release

-Bose did not make it to the screens as scheduled on October 9 (Saturday) due to the last minute financial dispute.
+Bose did not make it to the screens as scheduled on 9 October (Saturday) due to the last minute financial dispute.
 The prints left the lab on Sunday morning and made it to the screens in southern districts of Madurai and beyond only for the matinee show.
 In Chennai and surrounding areas, the film opened with noon shows on Sunday.
 Nearly ₹5 lakh worth of advertisement was spent for the opening weekend.
 Trade lost almost ₹40 lakh due to missed opening.

-Reception
+Critical reception

-A critic from Sify wrote, "story is pure balderdash.
+A critic from Sify wrote that the "story is pure balderdash.
 Perhaps to compensate for the lack of a coherent script, the director tries to pack in as much commercial elements like songs, crass comedy and lots of action into the storyline.
 The first half is crisp while the latter half drags a bit.
 Still the high-octane action drama is watchable".
 Malathi Rangarajan of The Hindu wrote, "The first half just whizzes past.
 It is the second half that stretches a little and also has scenes ending rather abruptly".
-G. Ulaganathan of the Deccan Herald wrote "Though an action film, the director takes care to provide a good mixture of romance, comedy and sentiment".
+G. Ulaganathan of the Deccan Herald wrote, "Though an action film, the director takes care to provide a good mixture of romance, comedy and sentiment".